 Planning a family vacation to Munich?
-Your kids will love it!
+Even kids will love this historic German city!

 01 of 09

-Bring your kids to Marienplatz, the central square in the heart of Munich’s Old Town, for a charming tradition.
+Bring your kids to Marienplatz, the central square in the heart of Munich’s Old Town, for a beautiful tradition.
 Every day, visitors gather in front of the impressive Rathaus (City Hall) which houses a 100-year old Glockenspiel.
-This medieval clock chimes twice (at 11:00 and noon) with 32 life-sized figures reenacting historical Bavarian events.
+This old clock chimes twice (at 11:00 a.m. and noon) with 32 life-sized figures reenacting Bavaria's historical events.
 Tell your children to look out for the golden bird that chirps three times to mark the end of each show.

 02 of 09